oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 mpr4cal # hide
 ```

-Next, we read the GC-MS data and store a reference to the corresponding RiMapper object
+Next, we read the GCMS data and store a reference to the corresponding RiMapper object
 in the resulting ChromMS object.
 The ChromMS objects are then collected in a list for
 further processing.